Hundreds of Psychology Studies Are Wrong

 The frosty nature of the parents was later forwarded as a cause for their children’s disorder, a position that was furthered in several later papers from Kanner, and became widely accepted within the medical community.
 As a result, the phrase "refrigerator mother" was coined as a label for parents of autistic children who suffered enormous stigma and were held responsible for their child’s disordered behavior.

 Similarly, the households of schizophrenics have been found to have higher expressed emotions and for a long time were presumed to have contributed to the formation of the disease.

 Moreover, the behavior of the parents of obese children is frequently claimed to cause the child’s weight gain.

 Yet, autism spectrum disorder is highly heritable.
 Schizophrenia is highly heritable.
 Obesity is highly heritable.
 In fact, most traits ever studied are heritable to some degree, from intelligence to how religious you are.
-In all of these instances, genes need to be considered when making causal claims about correlated variables such parenting and children’s’ behavior.
+In all of these instances, genes need to be considered when making causal claims about correlated variables, such as parenting and children’s behavior.

-Now, none of this is to say that parenting doesn’t matter and you can mistreat children and they’ll turn out okay - far from it.
+Now, none of this is to say that parenting doesn’t matter, and you can mistreat children, and they’ll turn out OK—far from it.
 The damaging effects of parental neglect and abuse are all too well established.